apache/drill/_docs/en/install/047-installing-drill-on-the-cluster.md

 ### (Optional) Create the site directory

 The site directory contains your site-specific files for Drill.
-Putting these in a separate directory to the Drill installation means that upgrading Drill will not clobber your configuration and custom code.
+Putting these in a separate directory to the Drill installation means that upgrading Drill will not overwrite your configuration and custom code.
 It is possible to skip this step, meaning that your configuration and custom code will live in the `$DRILL_HOME/conf` and `$DRILL_HOME/jars/3rdparty` subdirectories respectively.

 Create the site directory in a suitable location, e.g.